Purchase cleaning materials, garbage bags, and cardboard boxes.

 Measure your furniture against the doorways of your new home.

-Locate important items like meters, smoke detectors, and alarm control panels.
+Locate important items like utility meters, smoke detectors, and alarm control panels.

 Update your driver's license information.